daavoo/pyntcloud/docs/filters_dev.rst

 Take a look at the source code in order to get a general overview of how filters are being used.
 All filters are classes and all have the same methods.

-The sections below will guide you trough the filters module explaining how you can create your own filters or where you need to look in order to modify existing ones.
+The sections below will guide you through the filters module explaining how you can create your own filters or where you need to look in order to modify existing ones.

 Base Class